 First, we examined the impact of the number of candidate history-query pairs ($N_{Cand}$) generated for each malicious prompt.
 The ASR improves rapidly with an increasing $N_{Cand}$, with all models surpassing 50\% ASR at $N_{Cand}=10$.
 The curve's slope then decreases, indicating diminishing returns.
 It is evident from the figure that the performance largely saturates around $N_{Cand}=15$, demonstrating that AGILE can attain high success rates efficiently without resorting to large-scale brute-force search.

 Additionally, we investigated the effect of the number of edit positions ($p$).
-In most cases, setting $p=5$ or $p=7$ yields the highest ASR, while performance degrades at the extremes of $p=1$ and $p=9$.
+In most cases, setting $p=5$ or $p=7$ yields the highest ASR, while performance degrades at values of $p=1$ and $p=9$.
 We hypothesize that this reflects a trade-off: $p=1$ provides insufficient perturbation to meaningfully shift the model's hidden state, while $p=9$ causes semantic drift in the model's understanding of the query.
-Case study can be found in Appendix \ref{append:exp_hyper_param}.
+A case study can be found in Appendix \ref{append:exp_hyper_param}.